What Can You Do with a Healthcare Associate's Degree? Examining 3 Career Options

 What is the medical administrative assistant salary and job outlook?

-In 2017, medical secretaries earned a mean annual wage of $35,870 according to the BLS.*
+In 2021, medical secretaries and administrative assistants earned a median annual wage of $37,450 according to the BLS.*

-The job outlook for medical administrative assistants isn’t quite as high as for medical assistants, but it still looks great.
-The BLS projects medical secretary employment to grow 22 percent through 2026—also much faster than the average projected employment growth for all occupations.
+The job outlook for medical administrative assistants isn’t quite as strong as it is for medical assistants, but it is still on solid ground.
+The BLS projects employment of medical secretaries and administrative assistants to grow 11 percent from 2020 through 2030—which is also faster than the average projected employment growth for all occupations.

 “You get to interact with a wide diversity of patients and have the ability to set the tone and experience for their visit through your customer service skill and body language,” Barthels says.
 “Also, a very rewarding feature within this profession is medical administrative assistants can work in a wide variety of healthcare environments, from hospitals and clinics to private practices.”